 The type of chili pepper you use and the amount will determine the heat of your curry powder.
 Considering there are almost as many chili peppers out there as curry blends, let’s keep it simple.

 Cayenne pepper has several health benefits and will definitely give you that fiery kick!
-On days you want a mellower curry, you can always opt for a hot paprika instead.
+On days you want a mellower curry, you can always opt for a hot paprika (Amazon) instead.
 Some people choose to combine both.
 Just remember, too much heat can end up drowning out the delicate flavors of the curry.

 Pre-ground or whole?